xinjin/course-net-assignment/assignment1/README.md

 You should test your implementations by attempting to send messages from your clients to your servers.
 The server can be run in the background (append a `&` to the command) or in a separate SSH window.
 You should use `127.0.0.1` as the server IP and a high server port number between 10000 and 60000.
 You can kill a background server with the command `fg` to bring it to the foreground then `ctrl-c`.

-The Bash script `test_client_server.sh` will test your implementation by attempting to send several different messages between all 4 combinations of your clients and servers (C client to C server, C client to Python/Go server, etc.).
+The Bash script `test_client_server.sh` will test your implementation by attempting to send several different messages between all 4 combinations of your clients and servers (C client to C server, C client to Python server, etc.).
 The messages are the following:

 0. The short message "Hello, world!\n"
 0. A long, randomly generated alphanumeric message